 BoolEngine is a powerful tool.
 However, as is the case with all tools, it does have limitations.
 These limitations are primarily due to the amount of time that it would take to complete extreme requests.
 Although limitations exist, you will find that BoolEngine has few limitations relative to the most practical scenarios that most users are likely to encounter.

 BoolEngine's character convention rules state that only lower-case letters may be used to represent names for inputs.
 For this reason, users may think that they can submit expressions that contain as many as twenty-six inputs.
 Such a large number of inputs becomes impractical.
 For this reason, when submitting a boolean expression to be simplified, users are allowed no more than fourteen inputs.
-When building a truth table from a given boolean expression, users are allowed no more than seventeen inputs.
+When building a truth table from a given boolean expression, users are allowed no more than sixteen inputs.
 And when submitting a truth table that will be used to obtain a simplified boolean expression, no more than fourteen inputs are allowed.

 When approaching BoolEngine's limitations, please be mindful of how long certain processes may take.
 Based on the number of inputs, processing may take anywhere from seconds to several minutes.

-The limitations of BoolEngine have been set with the goal of allowing users to wait no longer than ten minutes from the time that your job starts being processed (This doesn't include time that your job may wait in queue due to high demand).
+The limitations of BoolEngine have been set with the goal of allowing users to wait no longer than fifteen minutes from the time that your job starts being processed (This doesn't include time that your job may wait in queue due to high demand).
 There's no job that is likely to finish in less than forty seconds, and most big jobs should finish in less than ten minutes.
 Forty seconds may seem like a long time for BoolEngine to process a simple job of as few as one, or two, inputs.
 However, this is due to the fact that BoolEngine is designed to be a power cruncher.
 Where it may seem to be inefficient with tiny jobs, it is very efficient with moderate-to-large ones.

 If you have a special case that goes beyond BoolEngine's limitations, that doesn't mean that your task can't be completed.
 Although BoolEngine won't complete it directly, feel free to submit your case to me personally.
 Depending on your scenario, I can't promise results.
 However, you may simply have a case that would require several hours, or even days, to complete.
 With such a scenario, I may be open to taking on the task for a fee that we could both agree on.
 You can contact me at contact@BoolEngine.com with these, or any other concerns.Back To Top